asdfjupyter/avatar/README.md

-> Avatar - Your Personal Work from Home Cheater, oh no, Assitant
+> Avatar - Your Personal Working from Home Cheater, oh no, Assitant

 # Avatar